SEIR-7-06/ajax-and-apis/README.md

 Taken from HowStuffWorks.com:

 "An application-programming interface (API) is a set of programming instructions and standards for accessing a Web-based software application or Web tool.
-A software company releases its API to the public so that other software developers can design products that are powered by its service... [it] is a software-to-software interface, not a user interface.
-With APIs, applications talk to each other without any user knowledge or intervention."
+A software company releases its API to the public so that other software developers can design products that are powered by its service."

 As you saw in the video, Application Programming Interfaces (APIs) can be used to communicate between programs.